 An informal explanation of the terms of the Caltrop Press Publishing Contract.
 We want you to know what you’re getting into!

 Having said that, whenever you take terms that have a legal meaning and put them into normal language, things aren’t quite as precise.
-So we should tell you that these explanations are not Representations (they are not offered as specific commitments you can rely on in deciding whether to sign the contract), they are not legally binding, and (since the law changes all the time) they may not be accurate at the time you read this document.
-And as just noted, they are not really fully accurate anyway.
+So we should tell you that these explanations are not Representations (they are not offered as specific commitments you can rely on in deciding whether to sign the contract), they are not legally binding, and (since our terms are somewhat flexible within each deal) this explanation may not be accurate for your contract.

 DESCRIPTION